alinabi19/leetcode-daily/README.md

 # leetcode-daily
-Daily LeetCode solutions with intuition, patterns, and interview-focused notes
+Daily LeetCode solutions in C# with intuition, patterns, and interview-focused notes